-The District's 2017-18 budget and multi-year projections include projected movement on the salary schedules for units earned and years of service.
+The District's 2018-19 budget and multi-year projections include projected movement on the salary schedules for units earned and years of service.
 Negotiated salary increases for employees are added to the budget at the time of the specific employee group's settlement.
-Certificated staffing was remained static in the multi-year projections as a result of attrition, to maintain instructional program needs, and as a result of no increase to student enrollment.
-Classified staffing increased by the addition of Special Education paraeducators as required by student IEPs and custodial hours were increased in the multi-year projections to accommodate the expansion in the number of classrooms.
+Certificated staffing remained static in the multi-year projections as a result of attrition, to maintain instructional program needs, and as a result of no increase to student enrollment.
+Classified staffing increased by the addition of custodial and bus driver to address new classroom space and school schedule changes.

-Enrollment growth had flat, with a slight decline in the current and last year.
+Enrollment has seen a slight decline in the current and last year.
 The District has been studying this pattern and is budgeting for continued flat or slight declines in enrollment.
 Costs for Special Education services continue to increase and the District is constantly differentiating programs to better serve all of its students and to provide improved services to targeted students within the District.

-As the state moves towards full implementation of the Local Control Funding Formula, Las Lomitas Elementary School District will remain a Basic Aid funded district.
+As the state moves towards full implementation of the Local Control Funding Formula, Las Lomitas Elementary School District will remain a Basic Aid (Community Funded) district.
 This means that the District will continue to rely on local property taxes as the largest single source of revenue.
 Increases to revenue will primarily be determined by taxes assessed on local property valuations and the stability of this revenue will vary with the local economy.
-The District's property tax income for 2017-18 is projected to be 6.1% more than in 2016-17.
+The District's property tax income for 2018-19 is projected to be 5.9% more than in 2017-18.
 In subsequent years property tax revenues are projected to increase by 5%.

 Ongoing sources of State Revenue are limited to Lottery funding, the Mandated Cost Block Grant, and the STRS On Behalf Contribution.
 Flat funding for state revenue is budgeted for the two out years in the multi-year projections.
-The Las Lomitas Education Foundation grant to the District is budgeted for \$2,200,000 and sources indicate the Foundation will meet this base amount.
+The Las Lomitas Education Foundation grant to the District is budgeted for \$1,800,000 and sources indicate the Foundation will meet this base amount.
 Parcel tax revenue is expected to remain constant as the number of seniors eligible for exemption has stabilized since approving the tax in 2007.
 Rental income is adjusted annually according to the individual lease agreements with the District's three tenants.